Nonlinear Modeling

 Gradients and Hessians

 By default, JuMP will use automatic differentiation to compute the gradient and Hessian of user-defined operators.
-If your function is not amenable to automatic differentiation, or you can compute analytic derivatives, you may pass additional arguments to @operator
+If your function is not amenable to the default automatic differentiation, or you can compute analytic derivatives, you may pass additional arguments to @operator

 to compute the first- and second-derivatives.